 Many people think that English ivy (Hedera helix), and other ivy plants in the genus, are romantic.
 Universities, such as Harvard where Boston ivy grows on buildings, look attractive with ivy clinging to the walls.
-But ivy plants can act like thugs and are very difficult to eradicate.
+But ivy plants can act like bullies and are very difficult to eradicate.

 The plants grow small rootlets called “holdfasts” that produce a glue-like substance that destroys the mortar between bricks.
 Evergreen varieties of ivy trap moisture, which continuously over time causes even more damage to the bricks.
 With the deciduous species, such as Boston ivy, where the leaves drop off in winter, at least there is an opportunity for the bricks to dry out from time to time.